Mashbrow/LOGIN-REST-API/README.md

 "booking/&lt;userid&gt;": takes a booking as request, adds a booking for the user.

 ## MOVIE
-Folder containing the Booking service.
+Folder containing the movie service.
 Port:3200
 Host: localhost
 Gets: